Knowing how to translate YouTube videos online can be one of the most useful things in a bilingual content creator’s arsenal.

 Head to the left hand toolbar and hit the Subtitles button.
-Here, you can pick between adding automatic subtitles, writing in manual subtitles or subtitles from an external file.
+Here, you can pick between adding automatic subtitles, writing in manual subtitles, or adding subtitles from an external file.

-In the language settings, specify the language and region for accurate transcription.
+In the language settings, specify the original language being spoken in your video.

 Depending on how long your content is, this process could take anywhere from a few seconds to a few minutes.
 It’s important to be patient and to let the video editing tool work its magic, so that you get the best result possible.
 This will create closed captions for your video.
 These auto generated captions are quite accurate but you can check the subtitle editor for any errors.

 Alternatively, if you already have YouTube captions at your disposal, you can simply upload them to the editor and translate them in a foreign language.

 6. Auto Translate Your Automated Subtitles in Different Languages!